Plasmid: Plasmid collections

 Many plasmids have been created over the years and researchers have given out plasmids to plasmid databases such as the non-profit organisations Addgene and BCCM/GeneCorner.
 One can find and request plasmids from those databases for research.

 Researchers also often upload plasmid sequences to the NCBI database, from which sequences of specific plasmids can be retrieved.
 There have been multiple efforts to create curated and quality controlled databases from these uploaded sequences; an early example is by Orlek et al, which limited itself to Enterobacteriaceae plasmids, while COMPASS also encompassed plasmids from other bacteria.
 More recently, PLSDB was made as a more up to date curated database of NCBI plasmids, and as of 2024 contains over 72,000 entries.
 A similar database is pATLAS, which additionally includes visual analytics tools to show relationships between plasmids.
 The largest plasmid database made from publicly available data is IMG/PR, which not only contains full plasmid sequences retrieved from NCBI, but novel plasmid genomes found from metagenomes and metatranscriptomes.

 Other datasets have been created by sequencing and computing plasmid genomes from pre-existing bacterial collections, e.g. the NORM collection and the Murray Collection.

-mRNA vaccines

-In 2025, researchers from Canada and the US revealed that Covid-19 mRNA vaccines contain high amounts of residual DNA (371-1,548 ng/dose for Pfizer and 1,130-6,280 for Moderna), far exceeding the maximum level (10 ng/dose) that was recommended from the WHO and the FDA.
-SV40 sequences were observed in Pfizer products.
-They also analyzed data from VERS to examine an association between serious adverse events (SAEs) and mRNA products, suggesting a positive correlation between SAEs and residual DNA levels.
-The study concluded that transparent information about manufacturing processes should be provided by regulators and industry, and stricter guidelines should be set for safety.
+In addition to academic and non-profit repositories, plasmid DNA is also produced at industrial scale by specialized biotechnology companies supporting gene therapy and biopharmaceutical development, including Aldevron, Cobra Biologics and 3PBIOVIAN.